Imamachi-n/aws-laerning/VPC.md

 ## Amazon VPC Endpoint

 There are many AWS services running outside VPC such as S3.
 VPC endpoint enables us to connect to VPC and S3 directly using a private connection.
 For example, EC2 and S3 are directly connected via VPC endpoint.
 Currently, VPC endpoint is available only for S3 and DynamoDB.

+## DNS and VPC

+The Domain Name System (DNS) server translate a domain name into IP addresses.
+EC2 intance has a public DNS hostname corresponding to the public IPv4 address and a private DNS hostname corresponding to the private IPv4 address.